-This document provides important instructions you should obey during the installation, operation and maintenance of the UPS and the batteries.
-Read all of the instructions before operating the equipment.
+This document contains important instructions that must be obeyed during the installation, operation and maintenance of the UPS and the batteries.
+Read all instructions before operating the equipment.
 Keep this manual for future reference.
 These instructions are also available for download at www.eaton.eu/93pm.